 SALCO’s staff is comprised of a dedicated group of activists, lawyers, community legal works, and support staff.
 They bring tremendous experience from many parts of the South Asian Diaspora and are passionate advocates for the issues that face our low-income South Asian constituency.

 (416) 487-6371 ext.
 40

 Shalini Konanur is the Executive Director and a lawyer at the South Asian Legal Clinic of Ontario (SALCO).
 As a student at Osgoode Hall Law School Shalini worked at both Parkdale Community Legal Services and C.L.A.S.P. in the worker’s rights division.
 Shalini has been actively involved in several areas of poverty law reform, including lobbying at the municipal, provincial, and federal level for social assistance, housing, immigration, employment, and family violence reform.
-Shalini has also spearheaded SALCO`s test case work, challenging issues of racial, gender, and religious discrimination at the Supreme Court of Canada, the Ontario Court of Appeal, the and the Federal Court.
+Shalini has also spearheaded SALCO`s test case work, challenging issues of racial, gender, and religious discrimination at the Supreme Court of Canada, the Ontario Court of Appeal, and the Federal Court.
 Shalini’s work focuses on the promotion of access to justice for racialized communities in Canada and on addressing poverty for SALCO’s low-income constituency.

 (416) 487-6371 ext.
 45

 Vanathy Wimaleswarans has been an employee of the Legal Aid sector for over 17 years.
 A graduate from Ryerson University, Vanathy has always had a passion to work in the administrative sector.
 She has been working in the capacity of an Office Administrator at SALCO since it’s inception in 2008.
 She brings her quick wit, efficiency and amazing organizational skills to SALCO and is the glue that keeps SALCO running smoothly.
 Her positive attitude and cheerful disposition enable individuals to feel at ease and welcome.